SimonBourdareau/barcodeNinja/README.md

-barcodeNinja uses software original develop by others: robin_hood.h is sourced from https://github.com/martinus/robin-hood-hashing/tree/master cxxopts.hpp is sourced from https://github.com/jarro2783/cxxopts/tree/master Both are version-fixed in barcodeNinja for stability of the code
+barcodeNinja uses software original develop by others: robin_hood.h is sourced from https://github.com/martinus/robin-hood-hashing/tree/master

+cxxopts.hpp is sourced from https://github.com/jarro2783/cxxopts/tree/master

+Both are version-fixed in barcodeNinja for stability of the code

-gzstream.hpp is a port of https://github.com/grenaud/libgab/tree/master/gzstream thanks to Claude.
+gzstream.hpp is a port of https://github.com/grenaud/libgab/tree/master/gzstream thanks to Claude!
 It have been re-written in Modern C++17, it is fully RAII-safe and thread-safe.

+Disclaimer: Claude code was use to strengthened the code and test recursions.

 *Copyright (c) 2026 Stowers Institute for Medical Research*